Department: Curatorial Affairs and Education

 Reports To: Deputy Director for Curatorial Affairs and Education

-The Curatorial Administrator assists the Deputy Director in the daily running of the Curatorial Department.
-This includes calendaring, exhibition organization, Rights and Reproductions administration, preparing agendas, loan administration, and correspondence.
+The Administrative Assistant will assist the Deputy Director in the daily administration and running of the Curatorial Affairs and Education Departments.
+This includes organizing day-to-day tasks, calendaring, exhibition organization, and correspondence for both departments.

 Duties and Responsibilities

 - Schedule meetings; screen calls; ensure Deputy Director emails are followed up as needed.